 The bed in an RV bedroom takes up, like, 90% of the room.
 Maybe 80% when the slide outs are… slid out.
 Anyway, it’d be a shame to do all that painting and updating and not replace the mattress in your RV’s bedroom.
 After all, you’re likely doing some to all of the driving; you deserve a good night’s rest.
 And you also deserve to wake up and not feel like you’ve slept on a pile of rocks.

 9. Deck out every sleep spot with custom sheets and bedding.

 You’re not going to be able to make the most of all your replacement RV mattresses and sofa bed if you chintz out on the sheets.
 If you buy sheets at a store, you’re likely not going to find the narrow bunks or short queen sheets typical of RVs.
-And why would you want to constantly be tucking and re-tucking corners that don’t fit?
+And why would you (or your renters!) want to constantly be tucking and re-tucking corners that don’t fit?